kluzzebass/radiation-and-lightning-logger/README.md

 attention to `upload_port` and `monitor_port` as these will change between operating systems.

-In the `main.ccp` file, the following definitions are found:
+In the `main.cpp` file, the following definitions are found:

 ```
 #define ENABLE_RADIATION